-Directive: As students move through the curriculum and gain experience in the clinical environment, they learn the principles of practice and become familiar with the role of an OT.
+Directive: As students move through the curriculum and gain experience in the clinical environment, they learn the principles practice and become familiar with the role of an OT.
 During this stage of development, students need to observe, practice skills, and reflect on their performance.
-Providing direct evaluation and feedback is useful to students with little or no experience or for students who are inexperienced in a specific area of practice (Anderson, 1998).
-Students need an opportunity to take an active role in working with clients to apply their knowledge and to develop and practice interaction, assessment interventions, and professional reasoning skills.
-They are becoming familiar with the roles of therapist (Sullivan & Bossers, 1998).
+Providing direct evaluation and feedback is useful to students with little or no experience or for students who are inexperienced in a specific area of practice (Anderson, 1988).
+Students need an opportunity to take an active role working with clients to apply their knowledge and to develop and practice interaction, assessment, intervention and professional reasoning skills.
+They are becoming familiar with the roles of the therapist (Bossers, et al., 2007).